joostmarkerink/OneByOne_7Segment_0.8/README.md

 # OneByOne_7Segment_0.8
 A seven segment display backpack, for chainable 2 pin driving.

-You can use the standard Arduino shiftOut function to enable the segments. the segment bits are:
+You can use the standard Arduino shiftOut function to enable the segments but for 16mhz microcontrollers I suggest to use the hardware SPI functions. the segment bits are:

  0. G